 Giving Compass’ Take:

-• Forbes highlights the work of three organizations — Atlantic Philanthropies, the Open Society Foundations, and the Ford Foundation — to help deliver positive change in South Africa through the Constitutionalism Fund.
+• William Foster highlights the work of three organizations — Atlantic Philanthropies, the Open Society Foundations, and the Ford Foundation — to help deliver positive change in South Africa through the Constitutionalism Fund.

 • This is a strong example of the power of collaboration, as well as the way we can empower local leaders: South Africans are the ones with the largest seat at the table in this effort.

 South Africa has one of the most progressive constitutions in the world.
 But 20 years after its adoption, only 48 percent of its population is satisfied with the way South African democracy works.
 Atlantic Philanthropies, the Open Society Foundations, and the Ford Foundation have — combined — over 100 years of experience working in South Africa, both before and after the end of apartheid.
 Together, the funders have committed $25 million to help ensure South African citizens can live into the full promise of their constitution’s words.

 Successful collaborative efforts require partners to be aligned on goals as well as key strategic elements.